The best data retention policy template to get you started

 These costs and risks make it imperative for businesses to take control of their data, preserving data that adds value to the business and retaining records necessary for compliance, while filtering out the rest.
 The problem is, there isn’t an easy button for data retention.
 You can’t snap your fingers and sort your data into buckets to keep and purge.
 Instead, you’ll need to create a comprehensive data retention policy as part of your information governance program.

 In this blog, we’ll walk you through data retention best practices and share a downloadable data retention policy template to help you get organized and gain better visibility into your data’s lifecycle.

-Before you fill out your data retention policy template, let’s first cover what a data retention policy is.
-Your data retention policy is your organization’s central guidelines for handling its data.
+Before you download the data retention policy template, let’s first cover what a data retention policy is.
+A data retention policy contains your organization’s central guidelines for handling its data.
 It helps you determine the purpose of your data, what laws (if any) apply to it, how long it should be kept, and how it should be archived or deleted when the time comes.

 1. Identify where your data lives and classify it

 The first step in filling out a sustainable data retention policy template is to identify where your data lives.
 Make an exhaustive list of every app and data system in the cloud or on-premise that holds company data.
 Once you've done this, classify the types of data most pertinent to your organization.
 Organizing data that’s related to your industry is a good start.
 For example, if your company is in the healthcare sector, this might include personally identifiable information (PII) such as dates of birth, Social Security numbers, and protected health information (PHI).
 On the other hand, if you're in finance, you might need to sort your data into credit scores, PINs, and loan information.